Serving Healthcare and the Homeless

 In fourteen test cases, Philip Boesch and Larry Jackson of the Boesch Law Group argued that the substantially greater charges to uninsured patients, than insured patients, constituted an unfair business practice.
 The Boesch Law Group and its clients were credited by The Wall Street Journal with “a big win,” after compelling one of the nation’s largest hospital chains to enter “a compact” with uninsured patients, reducing the disparity in charges between insured and uninsured patients.

 Annie Ksadzhikyan volunteers every year at Westside Thanksgiving Dinner & Celebration and Andre Gagne and Steve Valencia regularly feed the homeless through Adopt-a-Block at the Angeles Temple and Union Station Homeless Services.
-Yana Sletten is a regular volunteer at the Downtown Women’s Shelter and LA Food Bank and Jessica Olmon a regular volunteer at Food on Foot.
+Rachel Shanni was a Big Sister in the Big Brothers Big Sisters of America for over five years and still participates in their charity events.
 Danielle Montero is a consistent contributor to Rising International, selling handmade goods made by some of the world’s poorest women while Larry Jackson, Michelle Wodynski and the Boesch Law Group provide pro bono legal services through the legal clinic of People Assisting the Homeless (PATH) and through Bet Tzedek Legal Services.